 The Recreation Center offers a variety of land aerobics classes.
 From core and cardio to yoga, we offer 35 classes per week, including our newest class – cycling.

 Please note that all classes are not offered every month.
-Please view our September 2022 Schedule for dates, times of available classes, and course descriptions
+Please view our November 2023 Class Schedule for dates, times of available classes, and course descriptions

 Exercise for Seniors

 The Recreation Center is pleased to offer the SilverSneakers Fitness Program.
 SilverSneakers is a comprehensive older-adult physical activity program that addresses the needs of the Medicare population.

 SilverSneakers members of a sponsoring healthcare plan receive a basic membership that includes the SilverSneakers group exercise classes.
 For more information, visit the SilverSneakers website.

 We offer several levels of private swimming lessons for $125 per child.
 Private lessons are available on request.
 For more information, call 918-341-4516 ext.
 3 or 918-283-8223.

 Parent & Child Aquatics: Developed for children six months to three years of age, Parent and Child Aquatics builds swimming readiness by emphasizing fun in the water.
 Parents and children participate in several guided practice sessions that help children learn elementary skills, including water entry, bubble blowing, front kicking, back floating, underwater exploration, and more.

 Preschool Aquatics: Designed for children four and five years old.
 The preschool program assists young children in learning basic water skills without the presence of the parent in the water.
 Safety rules and skills are stressed, while classes provide fun and guided independent learning exercises.

 Learn-to-Swim: Our Learn-to-Swim offers something for everybody.
 A unique six-level instructional approach is unlike anything offered by other aquatic training programs.